bashbunni/dotfiles/README.md

 for yourself, [here][blog] is a great blog post on it.
 Note that there are some initial steps you'll need to clone my entire config.

+## GNU Stow

+If you already have an existing config you want to back up, create your dotfiles repository, then run `stow .zshrc --adopt` to set the contents of your dotfiles' `.zshrc` for example, to what you have configured at `~/.zshrc`.
+You can also map packages like `nvim`, `doom`, etc. you just need to follow the right directory hierarchy as shown in the blog linked above.

+### Installing on a fresh machine

+Typically if I'm installing on a machine that has an existing configuration for a package, I'll use the `--adopt` directive for GNU stow, then do a `git restore`.
+Here's what that looks like:
+1. Clone the repo and `cd` in there.
+2. For each package in the repo that you want symlinked, run `stow <package>`.
+You will need to use `--adopt` if the package already exists on the machine.
+This creates a symlink for the package to your dotfiles repo.
+3. If you want to use the config you had previously stored in your dotfiles repo, then run `git restore <dir>` or `git restore .` if you're feeling wild.
+If you want to **overwrite** the neovim config you had in your dotfiles repo with the one you have currently at `~/.config/nvim`, then don't do the restore.

+> [!WARNING] The `--adopt` flag *will* overwrite the contents of your current
+> directory with the contents from your target directory.
+Please be careful.

 ## Neovim

 1. If you have an existing neovim installation, delete any existing runtime dir